Side-stick: Compared to centre sticks

 A side-stick arrangement contrasts with the more conventional design where the stick is located in the centre of the cockpit between the pilot's legs, called a "centre stick".
-A side-stick arrangement allows HOTAS and increases ejection seat safety for the pilot as there is less interference amongst flight controls.
+A side-stick arrangement increases ejection seat safety for the pilot as there is less interference among flight controls.

 Handling of dual input situations

-In Airbus's implementation, input values of both side-sticks are normally added up, except when the "priority takeover button" is held down.
-In such a scenario, any inputs on the other side-stick will be ignored.
-Holding this button down for a minimum of 40 seconds will result in the other side-stick being disabled.
-This can reversed by pressing the button on either side-stick again.
-A green light will activate on the side of the pilot currently on control.
-In contrast, on the side of the other pilot, a red light will turn on to indicate that their side-stick's inputs are being ignored.
+In Airbus's implementation, input values of both side-sticks are normally added up, except when the "priority takeover button" is held down, causing any inputs on the other side-stick to be ignored.
+Holding this button down for a minimum of 40 seconds will disable the other side-stick, which can be reversed by pressing the button on either side-stick again.
+If one stick is disabled a red light will show on it, and a green light on the active one.

-While the inputs are added up, the sum is clamped to the value of the maximum possible deflection a single side-stick; but this still means that when both side-stick are deflected 50% in the same direction, the resulting effective input will be that of a fully deflected side-stick, despite neither one being deflected over 50%.
-In addition, because the inputs are added up, any deflection of the other side-stick in the opposite direction will in effect be subtracted, resulting in the inputs partially cancelling each other out.
-In fact, if two inputs have opposite directions but equal magnitudes, the sum will be zero, and thus the flight control surfaces would remain in their current positions.
+While the inputs are added up, the sum is clamped to the value of the maximum possible deflection a single side-stick; but this still means that when both side-sticks are deflected 50% in the same direction, the resulting effective input will be that of a fully deflected side-stick.
+Also, because the inputs are added, any deflection of the other side-stick in the opposite direction will in effect be subtracted, resulting in the inputs partially cancelling each other out.
+For example, if two inputs have opposite directions but equal magnitudes, the sum will be zero, and the flight control surfaces will not move.

-In addition to visual indications, detection of more than a single side-stick deflection greater than 2° from neutral without the priority takeover button being held down results in an aural "DUAL INPUT" warning being played every five seconds.
-Due to this aural warning having the lowest priority, it will not be played if there are warnings with a higher priority, such as those from the EGPWS, as those will take precedence, posing a potential risk for pilots.
+In addition to visual indications, detection of more than a single side-stick deflection greater than 2° from neutral without the priority takeover button being held down results in an aural "DUAL INPUT" warning repeated every five seconds.
+This aural warning has the lowest priority, and is overridden by a warning of higher priority, such as from the EGPWS, posing a potential risk.

 Examples of this occurring include the 2009 crash of Air France Flight 447 (an Airbus A330 flying from Rio de Janeiro to Paris), the 2010 crash of Afriqiyah Airways Flight 771 an Airbus A330 from flying Johannesburg to Tripoli and the 2014 crash of Indonesia AirAsia Flight 8501 (an Airbus A320 flying from Surabaya to Singapore)..